 Here's why they are so special.
 Now you just drop several of the water cubes into a dish for your crickets or roaches, and they'll get all their water needs met, without the risk of drowning.
 It works flawlessly, and they're 100% safe (no chemicals or additive).
 It's like a clear gelatin, without the mess.
 They don't evaporate quickly, and your feeder insects will utilize them immediately.
 This means you'll save money by avoiding cricket drownings, and thus more Bearded dragon food.

 The product is called Soil Moist, and it was originally invented to feed water slowly to plant roots.
 Fortunately, it's even more useful to reptile keepers.
 Unfortunately, it's more than a little tough to find in stores, so alternatively you can purchase the cubes pre-made (it's admittedly a bit cleaner to purchase the final product anyway).
-The yellow jar below is filled with cricket water cubes, and will make you wonder how you ever managed without it:
+The orange jar below is filled with cricket water cubes, and will make you wonder how you ever managed without it:

 Hopefully you've been able to glean some useful information on how to correctly feed your Bearded dragon foods that promote health, as well as the proper technique and frequency of feedings.
 If you have any thoughts or concerns, don't hesitate to drop me an e-mail—I always enjoy hearing from site visitors.